Stock market sectors guide: How these 11 slices of the market work

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re a stock market investor and want to broadly diversify your portfolio, you’ll need to own stock in companies across many different parts of the economy.
 The economy can be broken down into sectors, which group stocks with similar business characteristics together.
-The Global Industry Classification Standard (GICS) divides the market into 11 sectors, composed of 24 industry groups and 69 industries.
+The Global Industry Classification Standard (GICS) divides the market into 11 sectors, composed of 25 industry groups and 74 industries, as of March 2023.
 The commonly-used system helps shape how ETFs and mutual funds are constructed.

 Here’s how GICS works and its 11 sector classifications, including some top companies in each.